Reasoning Hijacking: The Fragility of Reasoning Alignment in Large Language Models: Introduction

 \section{Introduction}

 The integration of Large Language Models (LLMs) into third-party applications, ranging from automated resume screening to email filtering, has introduced a fundamental architectural vulnerability: \textbf{Instruction-Data Ambiguity}.
-First formalized by \citet{greshake2023you}, this vulnerability arises because standard LLM architectures process system instructions and external inputs (e.g., retrieved emails, web content) as a single, contiguous sequence of tokens.
+First formalized by \citet{greshake2023you}, this vulnerability arises because standard LLM architectures process system instructions and external inputs (e.g., retrieved emails, web content) as a single sequence of tokens.
 Consequently, models struggle to reliably distinguish authoritative system instructions from untrusted retrieved context and user input.

 Current attack methods against LLM-integrated applications are mostly based on Goal Hijacking.
 By exploiting the ambiguity between system instructions and retrieved context, attackers utilize Indirect Prompt Injection (IPI) \cite{Yi_2025} techniques to force the model to abandon its original task and execute a malicious command. \citet{liu2025formaliz} formalizes these attacks, characterizing them as attempts to completely overwrite the system's intended behavior with injected directives.
-Classic examples of this paradigm include an attack where injected text is embedded in an email \cite{greshake2023you}, where an attacker manipulates an email assistant to exfiltrate private user data via malicious URL rendering.
+Classic examples of this paradigm include an attack where injected text is embedded in an email \cite{greshake2023you}, which manipulates an email assistant to leak user data via malicious URL rendering.
 Similarly, in a broader study of commercial LLM applications, \citet{liu2024prompt} demonstrates how attackers can hijack applications to answer a question completely different from the user's.

 The security community has responded with defenses ranging from simple prompt delimiters to advanced architectural safeguards.
 Notable approaches include separating instruction and data channels via special tokens \cite{chen2025struq}, training models to disregard data-embedded commands \cite{chen2025secalign}, and detecting anomalies in attention patterns \cite{hung2025attention}.
 While effective against overt Goal Hijacking, these mechanisms operate on a shared assumption: that an attack manifests as a divergence from the user's high-level intent.
 This creates a critical blind spot for adversaries who, rather than hijacking the goal, subvert the reasoning process itself.
 As illustrated in Figure~\ref{fig:compare}, Goal Hijacking produces an explicit deviation from the trusted instruction and is thus amenable to intent-based detection.
 In contrast, Reasoning Hijacking preserves the task intent but injects spurious reasoning shortcut that silently corrupt the decision, leading to label flips without an obvious goal change.